tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

 </div>

-Chat GPT also provides a neat explanation of the code:
+ChatGPT also provides a neat explanation of the code:

 > **Explanation**
 >